michaela10c/SilenceMap-Adaptation-and-Extensions/README.md

 3. Run the `Part1-SilenceMap_Replication.ipynb` Notebook.
 Follow the step-by-step instructions in the notebook to preprocess EEG data, compute COMs, and visualize the results.
 4. View the generated results (from the notebook above) in the `results/` directory.

 ## Notebooks

 1. `Part1-SilenceMap_Replication.ipynb`:
   - Replicates key findings from the SilenceMap framework.
   - Includes COM calculations, interactive thresholding, and lesion mask analysis.

+## Results

+The `results/` directory contains:
+- Lesion masks generated from thresholding.
+- COM calculations and their corresponding results stored in `com_results.txt`.
+- Source estimates from EEG data stored in `.fif` format.
+- Visualizations of lesion masks and MRI data slices.

 ## Contributions and Acknowledgments